ethanolivertroy/google-workspaces-audit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under the terms of the GNU General Public License v3.0 (GPL-3.0).
+See the COPYING file for the full license text.

 ## Contributing